acmacm/PassiveRTT/PeriodicTest/Discussion of results.md

 This analysis suffers from too few packets and insufficient packet rate.

+## Trying 400 pps in 4 packet bursts

 Trying to match the requirements from f_min and f_max, 400pps stream, by creating a stream with bursts of 4 packets every 10 ms: